-Applicants who are US citizens are required to submit results from either the SAT or ACT.
+Applicants who are either U.S. citizens or non-U.S. citizens are required to submit results from either the SAT or ACT.
 The admissions office does not have a preference, and you are not required to submit results from both tests.
 We do recommend taking both tests at least once-some students perform dramatically different between the two exams, and the results might pleasantly surprise you.
 For high school students in the class of 2017, we will be accepting both the current SAT and the redesigned SAT.

 SAT Subject, Advanced Placement and International Baccalaureate results are not required for admission to Kenyon.
 However, the admission committee will consider results from these exams as a component of your application for admission should you wish to submit them.
 For questions regarding Kenyon credit granted for results from these exams, please visit the Registrar's webpage.